Experimental evidence for strong emergent correlations between particles in a switching trap

-The position of the beads is tracked by a fast camera with a resolution of \SI{115}{\nano\meter} per pixel which, after treatment, gives the position with an accuracy better than \SI{2}{\nano\meter}.
-Since the $x$ and $y$-components of each of the four beads perform independent diffusion, we have effectively $N = 2 \times 4 = 8$ independent particles, whose coordinates $(x_i,y_i)$ are measured from their respective trap center.
-The four $(x_i,y_i)$ trajectories of the beads are sampled at \SI{1000}{\hertz}.
+The position of the beads is tracked by a fast camera with a resolution of \SI{115}{\nano\meter} per pixel which, after treatment, gives the position with an accuracy better than \SI{2}{\nano\meter}. \ser{We have $N=4$ two-dimensional particles.
+The $x$-coordinates $\{x_1, x_2, x_3, x_4\}$ provide us $N=4$ one-dimensional particles.
+Similarly the $y$-coordinates $\{y_1, y_2, y_3, y_4\}$ gives us another set of $N=4$ one-dimensional particles.
+For better statistics, we can think of each one representing a separate one-dimensional Brownian motion and, hence, we can effectively access $N_{\rm eff} = 8$ particles.} The four $(x_i,y_i)$ trajectories of the beads are sampled at \SI{1000}{\hertz}.
 The value of the stiffness for each trap $k_i$ is estimated from equipartition by measuring the variances, i.e., $k_i=k_BT/\langle x_i^2 \rangle$ where $k_{B}$ is the Boltzmann constant and $T$ is the temperature. {This estimation is correct even in the presence of the other beads because the main interactions between the beads is viscous \cite{Berut} and for the distances considered here the Coulombian interaction between the particle surfaces is negligible.} The dispersion $\Delta k_i$ of $k_i$ among the $8$ available directions is mainly due to the dispersion of the bead size.
 Indeed we found that $\Delta k_i/k_i$ is at most $5\%$ but it can be highly reduced to about $1\%$ for good sets of beads. {In any case for the comparison with theory we used for $k$ the mean of the $8$ measured values of $k_i$}.
 The standard deviation around $k=k_0$ is $\sigma_0=\sqrt{k_BT/k_0}\simeq \SI{63}{\nano\meter}$.

-In our theoretical setup the trapping potentials of all the beads are simultaneously changed between two stiffness at a switching rates $r_1,r_2$.
-In the experiment we fix $r=r_1=r_2$ and we numerically generate two levels signal of amplitudes $A_1,A_2$ in which the residence time $t_r$ in $A_1$ and $A_2$ is exponentially distributed, i.e. $P(t_r)=r_e\exp(-r_e\ t_r)$ where $r_e=r/\tau_0$ is the dimensional value of $r$.
+In our theoretical setup the trapping potentials of all the beads are simultaneously changed between two { stiffnesses} at a switching rates $r_1,r_2$.
+In the experiment we fix $r=r_1=r_2$ and we numerically generate {two signals} of amplitudes $A_1,A_2$ in which the residence time $t_r$ in $A_1$ and $A_2$ is exponentially distributed, i.e. $P(t_r)=r_e\exp(-r_e\ t_r)$ where $r_e=r/\tau_0$ is the dimensional value of $r$.
 This numerically generated noise is sampled at \SI{1000}{\hertz} and converted by a NI PXIe-6366 card to a voltage which is used to drive the AOD.
-As a consequence the laser intensity is modulated and the stiffness of the four traps change simultaneously between $k_1$ and~$k_2$.
+As a consequence the laser intensity is modulated and the {stiffnesses} of the four traps change simultaneously between $k_1$ and~$k_2$. {We refer the reader to \cite{SM} for more details on the experimental setup.}